A Reference Model and Patterns for Production Event Data Enrichment

 We do not claim that the patterns gathered here are complete.
 Each manufacturing setting is unique, necessitating distinct patterns to uncover hidden information.
 Thus, there is room for adapting and expanding patterns in diverse manufacturing environments, not limited to discrete manufacturing.
 Nevertheless, the collection of patterns and their implementation in SPARQL using a reference model based on standards makes them practically applicable and is a step towards systematically enriching event data.
-We hope that the community will embrace and apply these patterns, growing the collection over time.
+By providing reusable pattern definitions and template queries, this work enables the community to readily apply and extend the proposed patterns, thereby expanding the collection over time.
 The broader the pattern set, the more practitioners can benefit from new insights in their event data.

-Future work can take several paths.
-First, as mentioned previously, additional patterns can probably be defined to derive hidden information from manufacturing event data.
-Collaborating with peers and using diverse data sets could help to gather and document these patterns.
-Furthermore, it would be beneficial to establish a set of checks to evaluate and validate the derived information, for example using SHACL \cite{Knublauch2017ShapesSHACL}.
-This work outlines patterns, but does not specify the application steps.
-Thus, future research can be done on a process and a tool to configure the patterns, such that they can be tailored to specific use cases and data sets \cite{Benevolenskiy2012ConstructionPatterns}.